INFO-ESIPE/note-taking/ESIPE/Semestre 3/Java/01 - Fundamentals/01 - Fundamentals.md

 	}
 }
 ```

-==**Why no default ?**==
+> [!important]- Important: Why no default ?
-Pattern matching fits Data-Oriented programming, where data is more important than the code.
+> Pattern matching fits Data-Oriented programming, where data is more important than the code.
-If our huge project with a lot of files evolves, and allows the interface to permit new classes, we need our switch cases to deal with those new types too.
+> If our huge project with a lot of files evolves, and allows the interface to permit new classes, we need our switch cases to deal with those new types too.
+>

-If there is no default, our program will refuse to compile until we fix the lack of exhaustiveness.
+> If there is no default, our program will refuse to compile until we fix the lack of exhaustiveness.
+>
-	*This is a very good behaviour, it serves as a reminder of every point where we need to change the code.
+> This is a very good behaviour, it serves as a reminder of every point where we need to change the code.
-	The usual problem is the following: devs set a default that crashes the program.
+> The usual problem is the following: devs set a default that crashes the program.
 When they add new types in the `permit` clause of the interface, they forgot to deal with those new types in those `switch`.
 In general, the new type will fall into the `default` scenario, which is often an `Exception` we throw to alert that we encountered a type we did not expect.
+>
-	**IT IS BETTER FOR OUR PROGRAM TO NOT COMPILE AS A REMINDER OF PLACES WHERE WE HAVE TO MAKE CORRECTIONS, INSTEAD OF FORGETTING ABOUT IT AND HAVING RUNTIME (PRODUCTION) ERRORS.
+> **IT IS BETTER FOR OUR PROGRAM TO NOT COMPILE AS A REMINDER OF PLACES WHERE WE HAVE TO MAKE CORRECTIONS, INSTEAD OF FORGETTING ABOUT IT AND HAVING RUNTIME (PRODUCTION) ERRORS.
-	A COMPILE-TIME ERROR IS WAY BETTER THAN AN UNPREDICTABLE RUNTIME ERROR**
+> A COMPILE-TIME ERROR IS WAY LESS PROBLEMATIC THAN AN UNPREDICTABLE RUNTIME ERROR**

 ***